abhishek-kumar-code/Redfish_Public/profiles/Redfish Profile Functionality.md

 ##### Example

-This example shows a Key Property condition applied to a single property.
+This example shows a CompareProperty condition applied to the 'IndicatorLED' property, which has a base 'Recommended' requirement, but becomes 'Mandatory' if the 'SystemType' property has a value of 'Physical' or 'Composed'.

 ~~~
 	"IndicatorLED": {